ojela028xamk/metal-band-template/README.md

 This website is a template for a metal/rock/punk band.
 Some of the images are generated with Microsoft Designer.
 Some images are from Pexels.
 Text content is created with DeepAI Text Generator.
 Logo and album cover editing is done with Figma.
+Background video is edited with Adobe Express.

 Image credits:
 - Photographer: Vishnu R Nair: https://www.pexels.com/fi-fi/kuva/1105666/